 To avoid disappointment.......

-Over half the tickets 🎫 for this event are now sold ⭐️
+Over 1700 tickets 🎫 for this event are now sold ⭐️

-We would like to remind you that with 4 months to go this event is likely to sell out before the day
+We would like to remind you that with only a few days to go this event is likely to sell out before the day

 Due to health and safety, (which is paramount in hosting a successful and safe event ) numbers are limited .